RohitKumar649/Python_Diwali_Sales_Analysis/README.md

 - **Customer Segmentation:**
   - **Marital Status:** Married (70%), Single (30%)
+  - Grafe interection <a href="https://github.com/RohitKumar649/Python_Diwali_Sales_Analysis/blob/main/Count%20of%20marital.png">View</a> Count of Marital Statues
+  - Grafe interection <a href="https://github.com/RohitKumar649/Python_Diwali_Sales_Analysis/blob/main/Amoun%20of%20Marital_Status.png">View</a> Amount of Marital Statues
+  - From above graphs we can see that most of the buyers are married (women) and they have high purchasing power
   - **Top Professions:** IT (40%), Healthcare (30%), Aviation (20%)
   - *Insight:* High-income professionals are the key audience for festive shopping.